matthew-brett/gitwash/doc/development_workflow.rst

 Merging from trunk
 ==================

-This updates your code from the mainline `nipy github`_  repo.
+This updates your code from the upstream `nipy github`_  repo.

 Overview
 --------